desain/owlbear-persistence/README.md

 Persistence types:

 -   In **unique** mode, whenever a token is updated, the persisted version of the token will be updated as well.
 -   In **template** mode, you must right click a token and click 'Save to Template' to persist the current state of the selected token.
-After that, all new versions of the token will use the template metadata.
+After that, all new versions of the token will use the template.

+You can control which aspects of a token, such as its text or attachments, are persisted, by toggling the persistence properties in the action window.

 ## Support